magrifle/search-api/README.md

 </dependency>
 ````

-2. Next, you need to define a `Bean` to enable the search API functionality
+2. Next, you need to define a `@Bean` to enable the search API functionality

 ````java
 @Configuration